 Human life has been connected to the land since birth.
 This connection continues even after death.
 But people have different views of the land, says Otto Soemarwoto (2001), as cited by Sukirno.
 There are at least two different groups of perspectives, namely "immanent (holistic) and transcendent views."
 The holistic group argues that every human being basically cannot detach themselves from the biophysical systems around them, such as land, rivers, mountains, plants, animals, and so on, but they believe that they are connected to biophysical factors to form a socio-biophysical unity.
 This holistic view developed in traditional societies, such as eastern societies.
 Meanwhile, the transcendent view differs from the holistic view because it separates humans from their environment.
-Although ecologically humans are an inseparable part of their environment, the transcendent view considers humans as an inseparable part of natural resources (SDA), and its existence should only be exploited in accordance with our abilities.
-This transcendent view is generally developed in the West.1
+Although ecologically humans are an inseparable part of their environment, the transcendent view considers humans as an inseparable part of their environment.
+According to the transcendent view, the environment is part of natural resources (SDA), and its existence should only be exploited in accordance with our abilities.
+This transcendent view is generally developed in the West.